Immunisation

 Flu : 5 reasons to vaccinate your child (A3 poster)

 This poster is aimed at the parents of pre-school and primary school aged children.
-It explains which children are eligible for flu vaccination, as well as describing the disease and the nasal flu vaccine
+It explains which children are eligible for flu vaccination, as well as describing the disease and the nasal flu vaccine.

-Flu vaccination 2021 to 2022 - programme briefing for schools (factsheet)
+Flu vaccination briefing for primary schools (booklet)

 Get your free flu jab - easy read (A3 poster)